Noncommutative maximal inequalities associated with convex functions: Introduction

 \section{Introduction}

-Due to interactions with several fields of mathematics such as operator spaces (e.g. \cite{ER2000, Pisier2003}) and free probability (e.g. \cite{HP2000, VDN1992}), the theory of noncommutative martingale and ergodic inequalities has received considerable progress in recent years since the seminal paper by Pisier and Xu \cite{PX1997}.
-Many classical martingale and ergodic inequalities have been successfully transferred to the noncommutative setting (cf. e.g. \cite{Bek2008, BCPY2010, Junge2002, JLeMX2006, JX2003, JX2007, JX2008, LMX2010, LMX2011, PR2006, Perrin2009, Rand2002, Rand2007}).
+Noncommutative martingale theory has received considerable progress since the seminal paper by Pisier and Xu \cite{PX1997} in 1997, thanks to interactions with several fields of mathematics such as operator spaces (e.g. \cite{ER2000, Pisier2003}) and free probability (e.g. \cite{HP2000, VDN1992}).
+Many classical martingale and ergodic inequalities have been successfully transferred to the noncommutative setting (cf. e.g. \cite{Bek2008, BCPY2010, CXY2013, Junge2002, JLeMX2006, JX2003, JX2007, JX2008, LMX2010, LMX2011, PR2006, Perrin2009, Rand2002, Rand2007, RX2014}).
 These inequalities of quantum probabilistic nature have, in return, applications to operator spaces, quantum stochastic analysis and noncommutative harmonic analysis.
 We refer to \cite{Junge2005, JP2008, JX2010, PS2002, Xu2006} for some illustrations of applications to operator space theory.

-This paper follows this line of investigation.
-Our aim here is to establish noncommutative moment maximal inequalities.
+We continue this line of investigation.
+The aim of this paper is to prove several noncommutative maximal inequalities associated with convex functions.
 But the study of maximal inequalities is one of the most delicate and difficult parts in the noncommutative setting.
 Maximal martingale and ergodic inequalities in noncommutative $L_p$-spaces have been established respectively by Junge \cite{Junge2002} and Junge and Xu \cite{JX2007}, with the use of the techniques developed for operator space theory and theory of interpolation of Banach spaces.
-However, their argument, relying heavily on Banach space properties of noncommutative $L_p$-spaces such as duality and interpolation, is not applicable directly to the establishment of the corresponding moment inequalities.
-Indeed, the question of how to obtain the moment forms of Junge's noncommutative Doob inequality and Junge-Xu's noncommutative Dunford-Schwartz maximal ergodic inequality was posed by Q. Xu to the first and third named authors in 2005 and 2006 respectively.
-The present paper solves this problem.
-Our key ingredient is a noncommutative extension of the moment Marcinkiewicz type interpolation theorem for maximal functions, which we will prove in this paper based on some ideas of \cite{BC2012}.
+Their method can be generalized to obtain the corresponding maximal inequalities on noncommutative symmetric spaces, including noncommutative Lorentz and Orlicz spaces (see e.g. \cite{Dirk2012a}).
+However, their argument, relying heavily on Banach space properties such as duality and homogeneousness of norms, cannot be used directly to establish the corresponding inequalities associated with convex functions.
+Indeed, Xu inspired us to generalize their maximal inequalities to the case of convex functions.
+To this end, we need to establish a Marcinkiewicz type interpolation theorem for a convex function of maximal operators in the noncommutative setting, which we will prove in this paper based on some ideas of \cite{BC2012}.
+In the meanwhile, our argument provides an alternative and simpler proof for the results of Junge and Xu mentioned above.
+Recently, Dirksen \cite{Dirk2012b} showed that our interpolation theorem (Theorem \ref{th:Inter}) holds true yet when the upper control index is finite (see Remark \ref{re:Inter} (2) below).